michaelah19/Financial-API-cli-Project/README.md

 A command line interface used to pull financial/stock data based on user search/criteria.

-The program uses the publicallly available API from finnhub, argparse and other python libraries.
+The program uses the publicallly available API from finnhub, and is mainly use to demonstrate my ability to code Command line interface programs, to make programs with API's and keep clean and reusable code using SOLID principles in python.

 The API Is available at: https://finnhub.io/